SumadhuraM/PRODIGY_GA_01/README.md

-# 🚀 GPT-2 Text Generation Project
+# 🚀 Text Generation with GPT-2

 Generate human-like text with GPT-2, featuring enhanced parameters and an interactive web interface.
 This project demonstrates AI-powered creativity in Python with both CLI scripts and a professional demo.